 Is Emilia Romagna safe for solo travelers?

 Disclosure: This post contains some affiliate links to services I use.
-My Italy trip and some of its visits were sponsored by the #inEmiliaRomagna Tourism Board, Bologna and San Marino Tourism boards, Canossa Events and the iAmbassador team, in attendance of the #STSRavenna Social Travel Summit conference which discusses the travel blogger industry and responsible tourism.
+My Italy trip and some of its visits were hosted by the #inEmiliaRomagna Tourism Board, Bologna and San Marino Tourism boards, Canossa Events and the iAmbassador team.
 As always, all opinions in this article are my own.